-Commonly patients with this level of disease will have obstruction at more than one level of the airway.
-Without adequate experience and a thorough evaluation, this fact can be missed and inadequate treatment given- this is a common reason for “failure” of sleep apnea surgery.
+Commonly patients with this level of the disease will have an obstruction at more than one level of the airway.
+Without adequate experience and thorough evaluation, this fact can be missed and inadequate treatment given- this is a common reason for “failure” of sleep apnea surgery.

 - Sleep endoscopy: This is a diagnostic procedure used to further define the levels of obstruction.
 A brief sedating anesthetic is given to mimic sleep.
 During this time a small scope is placed into the airway where areas of obstruction can actually be observed and video recorded to review with the patient at a later visit.

 - Septoplasty and Turbinate Reduction: Both of these surgeries are performed to improve the patientʼs ability to breathe through their nose.
 Septoplasty is used to correct a deviated septum-the bone and cartilage that separate the nasal passages in the middle.
 Turbinate reduction is used to reduce the size of these structures that are attached to the lateral walls inside the nose.

 - Airway surgery: There are several surgeries that can be used to amend the airway itself, depending on the area(s) of obstruction.